ccliver/terraform-aws-kube-lab/README.md

 # terraform-aws-kube-lab
-Module to setup a Kubernetes lab in AWS using kubeadm
+Module to setup a Kubernetes lab in AWS using kubeadm or EKS

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements